devcontainers/features/src/java/NOTES.md

 ## OS Support

-This Feature should work on recent versions of Debian/Ubuntu-based distributions with the `apt` package manager installed.
+ Debian/Ubuntu, RedHat Enterprise Linux, Fedora, Alma, and RockyLinux distributions with the apt, yum, dnf, or microdnf package manager installed.

 `bash` is required to execute the `install.sh` script.